 Skip to main content

-How Do You Test for Rheumatoid Arthritis?
+How Do You Test for Rheumatoid Arthritis (RA)?
 Here’s How It Is Diagnosed

 Key takeaways:

-• Rheumatoid arthritis (RA) is an autoimmune condition that causes pain, stiffness, and swelling in the joints.
-It can be difficult to diagnose because there’s no single test for it.
+• Rheumatoid arthritis (RA) is an autoimmune condition that causes pain, stiffness, and swelling in your joints.
+It can be hard to diagnose because there isn’t one single test for it.

-• An RA diagnosis is based on symptoms and a physical exam.
-Blood and imaging tests may help provide clues, but these tests can’t confirm or rule out RA.
+• An RA diagnosis is based on your symptoms and a physical exam.
+Blood and imaging tests may help provide clues, but they can’t confirm or rule out RA.

 • For many people, a diagnosis of RA takes time.
-If you have RA symptoms, you can start by talking to your primary care provider.
-They can start testing and refer you to a rheumatologist.
+If you have RA symptoms, let a healthcare professional know.
+They can start testing and refer you to a rheumatologist if needed.

 Rheumatoid arthritis (RA) is a type of arthritis.
-It causes painful swelling in the joints, especially in the hands and feet.
+It causes painful swelling in your joints — especially in your hands and feet.
 RA is an autoimmune condition.
-When you have RA, your immune system causes too much inflammation in the body, and it impacts your joints.
-This sets it apart from more common types of arthritis like osteoarthritis, which is due to the wear and tear of aging.
+When you have RA, your immune system causes too much inflammation in your body and it impacts your joints.
+This sets it apart from more common types of arthritis like osteoarthritis, which is due to wear and tear as you get older.

 To diagnose RA, healthcare professionals use clues from your symptoms and physical exam.
-Blood tests and imaging can provide additional information.
-But your symptoms and physical exam are the most important part of making the diagnosis.
+Blood tests and imaging can give more information.
+But your symptoms and the physical exam are the most important parts of making the diagnosis.

 What are the symptoms and physical exam findings of rheumatoid arthritis?